PaoloMissier/CSC8101-2017-18-Coursework/index.md

 * _Number of Iterations_ = 5
 * _Lambda_ = 0.01

 for this, build a `ParamGrid` in combination with the `CrossValidator` as seen in class.

+See [here](http://spark.apache.org/docs/latest/ml-tuning.html) for documentation and examples.
 You should experiment with different parameter and report on the best performance you can achieve (best RMSE / r^2 correlation).

 #### Task 6 (\*)